-Attested: Galluvio seems like the best spelling to take from the juxtaposed handwritten lower-case letters in RC's 3 manuscripts, whose vital parts, scanned from the photos published by Richmond and Crawford (1949), are shown below.
+Attested: Galluvio seems like the best spelling to take from the juxtaposed handwritten lower-case letters in 3 manuscripts of the Ravenna Cosmography, at position 113, whose vital parts, scanned from the photos published by Richmond and Crawford (1949), are shown below.
 Notice the immediately preceding and strikingly similar Caluvio.

-Name Origin: Several ancient names begin with Gal- or Cal- in this area, discussed under Galacum as possibly a word for ‘foreigners’.
-The ending -uvio looks like one more instance of the *uba/*oba ‘water, river’ element discussed here occupying the same slot as lava ‘intermittent river’ discussed here in Galava.
-These are just two hints at several ethnic groups in this area.
+Name Origin: Several ancient names begin with Gal- or Cal- in this area, discussed under Galacum as possibly a word for ‘foreigners’ or one for ‘pale yellow’.
+The ending -uvio looks like one more instance of the *uba/*oba ‘water, river’ element discussed here, occupying the same slot as -ava ‘stream’ or lava ‘intermittent river’ does in Galava.